How to grow agapanthus

 Watch Monty Don demonstrate how to plant agapanthus in a pot:

 Water agapanthus planted in the garden for the first year after planting.
 Those grown in pots will require watering more regularly.
 Pot-grown agapanthus will benefit from an annual feed – a liquid tomato feed is ideal.

 Deadhead spent blooms to encourage more to form, or leave the faded flower heads in place if you want to collect the seed.
 The attractive seedheads are often left on over autumn for decorative reasons.
 On a warm autumn day and before the first frosts, cover the crowns of the hardy deciduous agapanthus with straw, to protect over winter.
 Leave the foliage uncut as this provides additional winter protection.

-Some tender, evergreen agapanthus may survive winter, but it’s best to move them indoors in case of severe winter weather.
-Lift garden plant and pot them up in a cool, light but frost-free place for winter, and move pot-grow agapanthus under cover, too.
+Some tender, evergreen agapanthus may survive winter, but it's best to move them indoors in case of severe winter weather.
+Lift garden plant and pot them up in a cool, light but frost-free place for winter, and move pot-grown agapanthus under cover, too.

 How to propagate agapanthus

 Divide congested clumps of agapanthus every four or five years.
 Lift the plants and carefully divide the crown with a sharp spade, making sure that each section has at least two growing points.
 You may need to use two garden forks back to back to divide very established clumps.
 This can be done in spring or after flowering in autumn.

 Agapanthus species can be grown from collected seed but the cultivars will not come true to type.

 Agapanthus a fairly trouble free if grown in the right place.
 The most commonly asked question is ‘Why aren’t my plants flowering?’.
 This is often due to plants being grown in pots or nutrient-rich compost that offer too much root room.
 Reduce the size of the container – plants that are very happy don’t see the need to flower.